wengandrew/fast-formation/README.md

 #### MATLAB

 MATLAB R2020a was used to run the electrode-specific state of health (eSOH) algorithm used to generate outputs for the electrode stoichiometry model.
 The source code is available under the `/matlab/` directory.

+The main function to run is `process_voltage_curves.m`.
+This function will read in the relevant input files from the formation tests and return diagnostic signals.

 #### RStudio